iterative/dvc.org/content/docs/command-reference/metrics/index.md

 # metrics

-A set of commands to manage, collect, and display project metrics:
+A set of commands to manage, collect, and display _project metrics_:
 [show](/doc/command-reference/metrics/show), and
 [diff](/doc/command-reference/metrics/diff).